Juno (cigarette): The Cigarettenfabrik Josetti

 During World War I, a state-run anti-trust campaign financed by Deutsche Bank was conducted against foreign holdings.
 In 1915, Deutsche Bank was able to buy back foreign shares in Jasmatzi AG.

-Takeover of Reemtsma
+Takeover by Reemtsma

 A Reemtsma (Hamburg)-dominated interest group (IG) of several cigarette manufacturers such as Jasmatzi AG (Berlin), Yenidze GmbH (Dresden) and Constantin KG (Hanover, Dresden) was formed after the hyperinflation of 1923/24. in 1928, Reemtsma AG began a process of consolidation in the course of which they absorbed all their competitors into a single company with 14,000 employees by 1935.